Perfects locations for small ceremonies in MN

 A simple majestic tree

 Some trees are nothing but impressive.
-That’s especially applied for a century-old oak trees standing in the middle of a lawn.
+That’s especially applied to century-old oak trees standing in the middle of a lawn.

-Chose one whom foliage goes relatively close to the ground, and pick a time when the sun comes from behind the tree.
+Choose one whose foliage goes relatively close to the ground, and pick a time when the sun comes from behind the tree.

 Water Falls